sgravrock/jasmine.github.io/_faq/general/no-assertions.md

 * If you're using jasmine-core directly, add it to the object that you pass to [Env#configure](/api/edge/Env.html#configure).

-Although the `failSpecWithNoExpectations` is available for you to use, we don't recommend relying on it.
+We don't recommend relying on the `failSpecWithNoExpectations` option.
 All it ensures is that each spec has at least one expectation, not that the spec will actually fail for the right reason if the behavior it's trying to verify doesn't work.
 The only way to be sure that a spec is actually correct is to try it both ways and see that it passes when the code under test